What is Kevin Costner's Net Worth and Salary?

-Kevin Costner Net Worth and Salary: Kevin Costner is an American actor, producer, and director who has a net worth of $250 million.
+Kevin Costner is an American actor, producer, and director who has a net worth of $250 million.
+At the peak of his career in the 1980s and 1990s, Kevin was one of the highest-paid actors in the world.
 During his career Costner has received two Academy Awards, two Golden Globe Awards, one Primetime Emmy Award, and two Screen Actors Guild Awards.

 Due to his father's career, the family moved relatively often around various parts of California, particularly during his teenage years.
 He attended Mt.
 Whitney High School before moving to Orange County, California, where he eventually graduated from Villa Park High School in 1973.
 He continued his education at California State University, Fullerton, graduating with a Bachelor of Arts degree in marketing and finance in 1978.

 Costner began to pursue acting after college, inspired by an encounter with the actor, Richard Burton, who encouraged Costner to chase his longtime, secret dream.
 Costner made it to Hollywood the hard way: acting classes, odd jobs, auditions, and very little money.
 Costner's work paid off though, and soon, after a brief stint in a film in 1974, began to break into acting full-time in the 1980s.

 Costner's role in the 1987 film, "The Untouchables," is widely considered to have been his "big break," followed by, "Dances with Wolves" in 1990, which he directed as well as starred in.
 "Dances with Wolves" is also the film that earned him his two Academy Awards for Best Director and Best Picture.
 However, he has appeared in a long list of projects and films throughout his career.